 I’m not saying I don’t do serious writing outside of my office.
 I do.
 This is just a space where everyone knows not to bother me—unless they’re filling up my coffee cup.

 Toolbox #2 – The It-Goes-Everywhere

-I’m not one of those girly-girls that carries a big purse.
+I’m not one of those girly girls that carry a big purse.
 Never have been.
 But I do have a soft spot for Vera Bradley bags and my It-Goes-Everywhere toolbox is this pink and purple paisley thing that holds a multitude of writing instruments.
-What is in it from week-to-week depends on what I’m working on.
+What is in it from week to week depends on what I’m working on.
 This week, it has a 1″ three-ring binder with blank character profile sheets that I’ll be using to lay out a series of novels I have been planning on writing for a few years.
 It’s time to pull those ideas out of mothballs.

 In addition to that binder, I keep the following in it all the time:

 - A sketchbook (more for laying out rooms than actually sketching)

 - A bag with various pens and pencils